 Net cash used in operating activities for the year ended December 31, 2020 was \$19.1 million, an increase of \$4.9 million from \$14.2 million for the year ended December 31, 2019.
-The increase was primarily due to an increase of \$6.2 million net loss for the twelve months ended December 31, 2019, excluding the impact of depreciation and stock-based compensation and other non-cash items.
+The increase was primarily due to an increase of \$6.2 million net loss for the twelve months ended December 31, 2020 compared to the twelve months ended December 31, 2019, excluding the impact of depreciation and stockbased compensation and other non-cash items.
 This was partially offset by \$0.7 million of non-cash adjustments to net include including depreciation and amortization as well as stock-based compensation, and \$0.6 million net cash provided by changes in Embark's operating assets and liabilities, which was primarily attributable to prepaid expenses, other assets, and accrued expenses and other current liabilities.